 | Feather Structure and Water Repellency

-It is well established that contour feathers serve a variety of func- tions that range from intraspecific signalling to such physical qualities as thermal insulation, water repellency and resistance to impact.
-It is no surprise, therefore, that they are composed of an array of ele- ments that confer these qualities to the optimal benefit of the avian bearer.
+It is well established that contour feathers serve a variety of func- tions that range from intraspecific signalling to such physical qualities as thermal insulation, water repellency, and resistance to impact.
+It is no surprise, therefore, that they are composed of an array of elements that confer these qualities to the optimal benefit of the avian bearer.

-The structural details of contour feathers have been well described in the ornithological literature (Landsborough Thomson, 1964; Stettenheim, 1976).
+The structural details of contour feathers have been well described in the ornithological literature (Landsborough-Thomson, 1964; Stettenheim, 1976).
 The downy (plumulaceous) feathers along- side the proximal two‐third of the rachis are thought to function as a means to regulate body temperature by entrapping air (King & Far- ner, 1961; Lei, Qu, Gan, Gebauer, & Kaiser, 2002; Lucas & Stetten- heim, 1972; Stettenheim, 2000).
 The distal one‐third has a patterned structure similar to pennaceous feathers with rami extending from the rachis, each sprouting barbules of which the distal ones have hooks that catch upon the curled, proximal barbules of the ramus next more distal.
 They are arranged in an overlapping fashion like shingles on a roof, having their dorsal side exposed to air or water.
 This continuous‐locking, hook‐and‐flange arrangement provides the distal one‐third with the rigidity so critical for its mechanical proper- ties.
 It also confers water repellency and resistance to water pene- tration to the body plumage.

 The water repellency of feathers and other biological porous structures, such as the stomatal apparatus of leaves and the spiracles of insects, is governed by the fundamental principles of surface phy- sics that apply to all porous surfaces whether natural or manmade.
 It is determined by the relative areas of solid–water and air–water interface and their respective interfacial energies regardless of the actual architecture of the repellent structure itself (Cassie & Baxter, 1944).
 If the surface of the solid is coated with another material, such as paint or preening oil, it will assume the properties of the coating material.
 For feathers coated with uropygial gland oil, the feather–water interface is, in fact, an interface between gland oil and water.